glennsl/reason-react-quick-start/quick-start.md

 ```

-### JSX is typechecked too
+### The JSX is typechecked

-As in JSX for JavaScript, JSX in Reason is really just syntax sugar for normal Reason code.
+As with teh babel JSX  transform for JavaScript, Reason's JSX is really just syntax sugar for plain Reason code.
 And because of this your JSX will typechekd too.
-If you mistype an attribute the typechecker will give you a nudge.
-As it also will if you pass a `boolean` to an attribute that expects a `string`.
+If you mistype an attribute the typechecker will give you a nudge, as it also will if you pass a `boolean` to an attribute that expects a `string`.

-But this also means `null` and `string`s or even `list`s and `array`s aren't valid types for expressions embedded in JSX.
-Components expect their children to be React elements.
-And so because of this we need to wrap these in React elements.
+But this also means `null`s and `string`s or even `list`s and `array`s aren't valid types for expressions embedded in JSX.
+Components expect their children to be React elements, and so we need to wrap them as elements.
 Luckily rehydrate provides functions to do exactly that:

 * `ReactRe.stringToElement` will wrap a string
 * `ReactRe.arrayToElement` will wrap an array of React elements
-* `ReactRe.nullElement` doesn't wrap anything, but will behave like a null in React.js
+* `ReactRe.nullElement` will pretend to be an element for the typechecker, but is really just a null

 ```reason
 let items = [